jppcouto/pdf-parser-laravel/README.md

 ## About the App

-Laravel web API that reads PDF file and returns a JSON with data related to the same file.
+Built with Laravel, this simple web application API is able to read PDF file and return a JSON with data related to the same file.

 ## License